LeetLLM

 5. Hybrid routing is an evaluation choice.
 Test simple questions on text retrieval and structural questions on graph/report context, then release routes that meet support, cost, and latency targets.

 6. Start with vector search, add graphs when needed.
-GraphRAG shines for complex, interconnected datasets and global sensemaking.
-For simple fact retrieval, vector search remains faster and more cost-effective.
+GraphRAG helps with complex, interconnected datasets and global sensemaking.
+For simple fact retrieval, vector search remains faster and cheaper.

 7. The expensive standard index isn't the only option.
 LazyGraphRAG (2024) moves LLM work to query time; Microsoft reported vector-RAG-like indexing cost in its comparison.
 Benchmark lazy and precomputed-report approaches on your query mix rather than assuming that ratio transfers unchanged.